kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## The Right Trade-Off Is Explicitness for Build-Time Complexity
+## The Right Trade-Off Is Explicitness for Build-Time Complexity { #explicitness-tradeoff }

 Kora pays for some of this transparency during compilation.